ajroach42/ajroach42.github.io/_posts/2021-02-18-high-lotek-gemini-and-the-small-internet.md

 ## Why do I care?

-Above I said that it was inevitible that I'd end up playing ith this tool.
+Above I said that it was inevitible that I'd end up playing with this tool.
 When I say that, I mean I've been talking about the failings of the Modern Internet for a really long time.
 See for example:

 * [Steps Towards a Web without the Internet](http://ajroach42.com/steps-towards-a-web-without-the-internet/)
 * [Gopher, remembering the web that wasn't](http://ajroach42.com/gopher-remembering-the-web-that-wasn-t/)